NeotomaDB/repo_best_practices/README.md

 Include a Contributor Code of Conduct to help ensure a respectful, inclusive, and harassment-free environment for all contributors.
 This sets a clear tone for collaboration.

-This repository contains a standard Code of Conduct, which outlines necessary expectations for behavior and procedures regarding the reports of misconduct.
+This repository contains a standard Code of Conduct in the files section, which outlines necessary expectations for behavior and procedures regarding the reports of misconduct.
 This is the default Code of Conduct for Neotoma.
 ### Website
 If your repo has a related website or documentaion hub, include the link in your repo settings and mention it in the README.